JetBrains/teamcity-documentation/topics/multinode-setup.md

 In general, you do not need a separate node for running builds unless you have more than 400 agents connected to a single node.
 Using a secondary node allows you to significantly increase the number of agents which the setup can handle.

-Once you assign a secondary node to the _Processing data produced by builds_ responsibility for the first time, all\* newly started builds will be routed to this node.
+Once you assign a secondary node to the _Processing data produced by builds_ responsibility for the first time, all newly started builds will be routed to this node.
 The existing running builds will continue being executed on the main node.
 When you disable the responsibility, only the newly started builds will be switched to the main node.
 The builds that were already running on the secondary node will continue running there.
 If you assign more than one secondary nodes to this responsibility, builds will be distributed equally between these nodes.

+> You can control how many builds can be run by each node.
+>To do this, find the required node in the list of available nodes and click __Edit__  next to its _Processing data produced by running builds_ responsibility.
+The _Limit builds_ dialog will open.
+Here, you can enter a relative limit of builds allowed to run on this node.
+We suggest that you choose this limit according to the node's hardware capabilities.
+>
+{type="tip"}

 > If a main TeamCity node is down, agents automatically reconnect to a secondary node.
 However, to avoid excessive configuration updates when the main node is only temporarily unavailable (for instance, due to the node restart or a rare network issue), builds assigned to this main node are not immediately relayed to a secondary node.
 A secondary node waits for 10 minutes before taking over these builds.
 >
-{type="tip"}

-\* You can control how many builds can be run by each node.
-To do this, find the required node in the list of available nodes and click __Edit__  next to its _Processing data produced by running builds_ responsibility.
-The _Limit builds_ dialog will open.
-Here, you can enter a relative limit of builds allowed to run on this node.
-We suggest that you choose this limit depending on the node's hardware capabilities.
+{type="note"}

 #### VCS Repositories Polling on Secondary Node

 Initially, only the main TeamCity node polls VCS repositories for new commits.
-Enabling the "VCS Repositories Polling" responsibility on multiple nodes allows you to distribute this potentially slow activity and reduce the latency for starting new builds.
+Enabling the _VCS Repositories Polling_ responsibility on multiple nodes allows you to distribute this potentially slow activity and reduce the latency for starting new builds.

 Commit hooks configured on your main node do not require any changes and remain functional after you delegate the VCS polling to secondary node(s).